Dental insurance made easy at Tend

 I don't have insurance but I need dental care.
 What are my options?

-If you don’t have dental insurance, you still have plenty of options at Tend Dental.
+If you don’t have dental insurance, you still have options at Tend Dental.
 We believe everyone deserves access to high-quality care, so we make it easy to get the treatment you need.

-You’ll always receive transparent, upfront pricing before treatment begins.
-We also offer flexible payment plans and financing options to help you spread out costs over time.
+To help make treatment more manageable, we offer flexible financing options to spread costs over time.
 Preventive visits, like exams and cleanings, can help you avoid bigger dental issues (and expenses) later on.

 Our team can also recommend personalized treatment plans that fit your goals and budget.